huggingface/lighteval/README.md

 ## Adding a new task
 To add a new task, first **add its dataset** on the hub.

 Then, **find a suitable prompt function** or **create a new prompt function** in `src/prompt_formatting.py`.
-This function must output a dict, which should contain `query`, your prompt, and either `gold`, the gold output, or `choices` and `gold_index`, the list of choices and index or indices of correct answers.
+This function must output a `Doc` object, which should contain `query`, your prompt, and either `gold`, the gold output, or `choices` and `gold_index`, the list of choices and index or indices of correct answers.
 If your query contains an instruction which should not be repeated in a few shot setup, add it to an `instruction` field.

 Lastly, create a **line summary** of your evaluation, in `metadata_table.json`.
 This summary should contain the following fields:
 - `name` (str), your evaluation name
+- `suite` (list), the suite(s) to which your evaluation should belong.
+This field allows us to compare different tasks implementation, and is used a task selection to differentiate the versions to launch.
+At the moment, you'll find the keywords ["helm", "bigbench", "original", "lighteval"]; you can add also add new ones (for test, we recommend using "custom").
+- `prompt_function` (str), the name of the prompt function you defined in the step above
-- `hf_repo` (str), the path of your eval on the hub
+- `hf_repo` (str), the path to your evaluation dataset on the hub
-- `hf_subset` (str), the subset you want to use (note1: when the dataset has no subset, fill this field with `"default"`, not with `None` or `""`) (note2: you cannot use a list here)
+- `hf_subset` (str), the specific subset you want to use for your evaluation (note: when the dataset has no subset, fill this field with `"default"`, not with `None` or `""`)
 - `hf_avail_splits` (list), all the splits available for your dataset (train, valid or validation, test, other...)
 - `evaluation_splits` (list), the splits you want to use for evaluation
+- `few_shots_split` (str, can be `null`), the specific split from which you want to select samples for your few-shot examples.
+It should be different from the sets included in `evaluation_splits`
+- `few_shots_select` (str, can be `null`), the method that you will use to select items for your few-shot examples.
+Can be `null`, or one of:
+    - `balanced` selects examples from the `few_shots_split` with balanced labels, to avoid skewing the few shot examples (hence the model generations) towards one specific label
+    - `random` selects examples at random from the `few_shots_split`
+    - `random_sampling` selects new examples at random from the `few_shots_split` for every new item, but if a sampled item is equal to the current one, it is removed from the available samples
+    - `random_sampling_from_train` selects new examples at random from the `few_shots_split` for every new item, but if a sampled item is equal to the current one, it is kept!
+Only use this if you know what you are doing.
+    - `sequential` selects the first `n` examples of the `few_shots_split`
 - `generation_size` (int), the maximum number of tokens allowed for a generative evaluation.
 If your evaluation is a log likelihood evaluation (multi-choice), this value should be -1
 - `stop_sequence` (list), a list of strings acting as end of sentence tokens for your generation
 - `metric` (list), the metrics you want to use for your evaluation (see next section for a detailed explanation)
-- `suite` (list), the suites to which your evaluation should belong.
-At the moment, we cover ["helm", "harness", "bigbench", "original", "lighteval"], and you can add new ones (for test, we recommend using "custom").
-This section is also where we'll put tags (qa, summarization, ...) and any information we might want to use to group evaluations.
-This field is very important if you are adding an evaluation with the same name as an already existing one, as you'll select it on the suite.
-- `prompt_function` (str), the name of the prompt function you defined in the step above
 - `output_regex` (str), A regex string that will be used to filter your generation.
 (Genrative metrics will only select tokens that are between the first and the second sequence matched by the regex.
 For example, for a regex matching `\n` and a generation `\nModel generation output\nSome other text` the metric will only be fed with `Model generation output`)
+- `frozen` (bool), for now is set to False, but we will steadily pass all stable tasks to True.

 ## Available metrics
 ### Metrics for multiple choice tasks
 These metrics use log-likelihood of the different possible targets.
-- `loglikelihood_acc` (Harness): Fraction of instances where the choice with the best logprob was correct,
+- `loglikelihood_acc` (Harness): Fraction of instances where the choice with the best logprob was correct - also exists in a faster version for tasks where the possible choices include only one token (`loglikelihood_acc_single_token`)
+- `loglikelihood_acc_norm` (Harness): Fraction of instances where the choice with the best logprob, normalized by sequence length, was correct - also exists in a faster version for tasks where the possible choices include only one token (`loglikelihood_acc_norm_single_token`)
-- `loglikelihood_acc_norm` (Harness): Fraction of instances where the choice with the best logprob, normalized by sequence length, was correct,
+- `loglikelihood_acc_norm_nospace` (Harness): Fraction of instances where the choice with the best logprob, normalized by sequence length, was correct, with the first space ignored
-- `loglikelihood_f1` (Harness): Average F1 score of the multichoice selection,
+- `loglikelihood_f1` (Harness): Corpus level F1 score of the multichoice selection - also exists in a faster version for tasks where the possible choices include only one token (`loglikelihood_f1_single_token`)
 - `mcc` (Harness): Matthew's correlation coefficient (measure of agreement between statistical distributions),
-- `recall@1` (Harness): Fraction of instances where the choice with the best logprob was correct (equivalent here to `loglikelihood_acc`),
+- `recall_at_1` (Harness): Fraction of instances where the choice with the best logprob was correct - also exists in a faster version for tasks where the possible choices include only one token per choice (`recall_at_1_single_token`)
-- `recall@2` (Harness): Fraction of instances where the choice with the 2nd best logprob or better was correct,
+- `recall_at_2` (Harness): Fraction of instances where the choice with the 2nd best logprob or better was correct  - also exists in a faster version for tasks where the possible choices include only one token per choice (`recall_at_2_single_token`)
-- `mrr` (Harness): Mean reciprocal rank, measure of the quality of a ranking of choices ordered by correctness/relevance,
+- `mrr` (Harness): Mean reciprocal rank, measure of the quality of a ranking of choices ordered by correctness/relevance  - also exists in a faster version for tasks where the possible choices include only one token (`mrr_single_token`)
 - `target_perplexity` (Harness): Perplexity of the different choices available.
 - `acc_golds_likelihood`: (Harness): A bit different, it actually checks if the average logprob of a single target is above or below 0.5
+- `multi_f1_numeric`: Loglikelihood F1 score for multiple gold targets

 All these metrics also exist in a "single token" version (`loglikelihood_acc_single_token`, `loglikelihood_acc_norm_single_token`, `loglikelihood_f1_single_token`, `mcc_single_token`, `recall@2_single_token` and `mrr_single_token`).
 When the multichoice option compare only one token (ex: "A" vs "B" vs "C" vs "D", or "yes" vs "no"), using these metrics in the single token version will divide the time spent by the number of choices.
 Single token evals also include:
 - `multi_f1_numeric` (Harness, for CB): computes the f1 score of all possible choices and averages it.